ccollicutt/harbor-demos/README.md

 for i in `k get pvc | grep -v NAME | tr -s " " | cut -f 1 -d " "`; do k delete pvc $i; done
 ```

 In vSphere, remove the `harbor-namespace` supervisor namespace.
+Of course this will delete the entire cluster that was created!